GeoffB6000/game-concept-prototypes/Project Anthropocene.md

 - **PROJECT DECKS**.
 There will be one of these for the AEON and one for OLYMPUS.
 Cards in this deck outline the organization's parameters for a given project.
 Examples:
 - *MAKER, OLYMPUS calls upon you to develop a program to be uploaded to the archaic JUNO SPACECRAFT with the purpose of establishing communication with THE JUPITER ENTITY.
 The program will require maximal intelligence and minimal computing power.*
 - *MAKER, THE AEON calls upon you to train disadvantaged youth in the VANCOUVER-2 CONURBATION in the use and maintenance of information technologies.
 Your proposal must make use of locally-available materials and adhere to the 2104 REVISED HUMAN RIGHTS CODE.*
-- **CRISIS DECK**.
-These cards describe situations arising from the tumultuous state of the world which impose limitations on your creative process.
+- **EVENTS DECK**.
+These cards describe situations arising from the world which may impose limitations on your creative process, or offer help.
 Example:
 - *QUARANTINE.
 Your country has sealed all international trade and travel in response to an emerging global pandemic.
 From this point forward, your proposal cannot involve NON-LOCAL RESOURCES.*
 - **MARKET DECK**.
 Represents technologies and resources available to be purchased through the RED MARKET.
 These cards can be really useful, but they bring features which may jeopardize the proposal in the eyes of the AEON among other potential consequences.